Rights Management Software

-Our Rights Management solution enables publishing teams to determine image requirements, search for images based on keywords and intelligent filters, and easily manage the associated rights.
+Our Rights Management solution enables publishing teams to manage permissions, search for images, and view associated rights.

 We’ve incorporated over 30 years of collective industry experience and harnessed the power of Salesforce.
 This app will help streamline the rights management process, save time, and improve user experience.

 This is a brilliantly intuitive app for publishers to source books, series, and multimedia packs.

 Search and manage images, together with associated rights and permissions